machal/cssmine-content/content/font-face-non-technical.md

 There are literally hundreds of free fonts scattered around the internet.
 However, there are very few good ones.
-A high quality font should have some essential technical (i.e. file size), typographical (i.e. optimized web font rendering and readability) and aesthetic parameters.
+A high quality font should have some essential technical (e.g. file size), typographical (e.g. optimized web font rendering and readability) and aesthetic parameters.

 If you do not have a technician or a typographer at your disposal (or your own